Polychemy/modelGEN/README.md

 Volume - <em>The total volume ammount of this design.<br>
 WholeSalePrice - <em>The wholesale price for this design.<br>
 Recommened Retail Price. - <em>The recommened retail price for this design.<br>
+FolderNumber - Used to identify the model.
+Also known as the Model ID.

 <b>2)Downloading 3D Model File.</b><br>
 In the next step, we would want to download the 3d model file or stream it to a webGL viewer.<br>